I.am+

 i.am+ is an American technology company based in Los Angeles, California.
-The company was founded by musician Will.i.am, an American singer and rapper known for being a member of the Black Eyed Peas, in 2013 with the mission of "creating wearable products that combine fashion and technology."
+The company was founded by musician and entrepreneur will.i.am, in 2013 with the mission of "creating wearable products that combine fashion and technology."
 In 2016, i.am+ acquired Israeli machine learning software company Sensiya, now known as over.ai.

 Products

 i.am+ camera for iPhone 4

 In 2012 i.am+ announced a camera accessory for the iPhone 4.

 dial

-dial is a SIM-enabled smartwatch currently available in the UK exclusively through Three.
-Featuring a voice-enabled AI named AneedA, the smartwatch is the first of its kind with a conversational operating system.
-The dial is also unique in that it does not need to be tethered to a smart phone and can send calls and SMS messages independently.
-Included with the dial is a music streaming service with over 20 million songs.
+dial was a SIM-enabled smartwatch available in the UK exclusively through Three.
+Featuring a voice-enabled AI named AneedA, the smartwatch was the first of its kind with a conversational operating system.
+The dial did not need to be tethered to a smart phone and could send calls and SMS messages independently.
+Included with the dial was music streaming service with over 20 million songs.

 EPs

 i.am+ EPs are high-end Bluetooth headphones.
 The circular and phones form was supposedly designed to echo their namesake vinyl records.
 The EPs feature a woven fabric cable and a magnetic clip so they can be worn around the neck when not in use.